cosu/vampires-akka/HOWTO.md

 If everything works you can now use vampires to run bags-of-tasks.

 ## Installation
-* Install the binaries to your home directory.
-The `installLocal` task will compile and package the server and client components and the it will install them in a directory called `vampires-akka-dist` in your homedir.
+* .
+The `installLocal` gradle task will compile and package the server and client components and the it will install them in a directory called `vampires-akka-dist` in your homedir.
     * `./gradlew installLocal`

+## TL;DR Build
+Clone the repo , cd to it and run `./build.sh`

 ## Local execution
 * Run a set of tasks using the local machine as a worker.
 Logs and results are saved in the home dir.
 Inspect the `conf/local.conf` file and `src/main/java/resources/application.conf` files to get more details.